codesandbox/docs/packages/sandbox-docs/pages/ci.md

 `.codesandbox` (`.codesandbox/ci.json`) in the root of your repo.
 An example PR can be found [here](https://github.com/facebook/react/pull/17175).

 **Note:** CodeSandbox CI only works in public repositories for now.
+Send us an e-mail to hello@codesandbox.io if you're interested to set this up for your private repositories.

 ## Configuration